ezoerner/c-star-path-j/README.md

 * There can only be one designated path and one designated value column per table.
 * The designated path and value columns must be typed as a textual type.

+Note: The tests include system tests that require a local Cassandra 1.2+ database to be running.
+These tests are in the "system" TestNG test group.

 thrift module
 -------------